 - Thickening of the skin of the breast or ridged or dimpled skin texture (sometimes called peau d’orange, because it looks like the skin of an orange)

-Fact.
 Many of the symptoms of inflammatory breast cancer are similar to the symptoms of an infection called mastitis.
 This similarity can complicate the diagnosis.
-Mastitis is treated with antibiotics, but if symptoms don’t improve after a few days on antibiotics, you should talk to an oncologist who specializes in IBC.
+Mastitis is treated with antibiotics, but if symptoms don’t improve after a few days on antibiotics, you should talk to an oncologist who specializes in inflammatory breast cancer.

 Because inflammatory breast cancer involves the breast as well as the blood stream, the primary treatment is chemotherapy.
-There are some targeted therapies — angiogenesis drugs that target the blood vessels that cancers need to grow, and Herceptin, which targets the HER2 subtype of breast cancer, for example — that have been very effective in treating IBC.
+There are some targeted therapies — angiogenesis drugs that target the blood vessels that cancers need to grow, and Herceptin, which targets the HER2 subtype of breast cancer, for example — that have been very effective in treating inflammatory breast cancer.

 After we get the maximum effect from chemotherapy, the next step is surgery.
-Unfortunately, IBC is a cancer that involves the entire breast.
+Unfortunately, inflammatory breast cancer involves the entire breast.
 It doesn’t just show up as a lump in one part of the breast but involves the lymphatics, which are channels that run around and through the breast.
 So the surgery that we need to do is a mastectomy.
 We then follow up with radiation to take care of any residual cancer that may be in the chest wall or in the lymph node groups.

 This combination of treatment — chemotherapy, mastectomy and radiation therapy — has significantly improved survival, but more work is needed to understand this disease.

-If I have a mastectomy as part of my treatment for IBC, I can’t have breast reconstruction.
+FICTION: If I have a mastectomy as part of my treatment for inflammatory breast cancer, I can’t have breast reconstruction.

-Because IBC is rare, there is not a lot of focus on research.
+FICTION: Because inflammatory breast cancer is rare, there is not a lot of focus on research.

-Fiction.
 There is a great deal of research underway.
-Last year, I was awarded a grant from the Inflammatory Breast Cancer Research Foundation to study IBC.
-We are working on a new clinical trial specifically targeting IBC and one of the important pathways that stimulates cancer growth.
-In addition, we have a clinical trial for newly diagnosed IBC which includes one of the important new drugs targeting HER2.
-Our clinical trials for IBC always include a scientific component in order to improve our understanding of this virulent disease.
+Last year, I was awarded a grant from the Inflammatory Breast Cancer Research Foundation to study inflammatory breast cancer.
+We are working on a new clinical trial specifically targeting this type of breast cancer and one of the important pathways that stimulates cancer growth.
+In addition, we have a clinical trial for newly diagnosed inflammatory breast cancer which includes one of the important new drugs targeting HER2.
+Our clinical trials always include a scientific component in order to improve our understanding of this virulent disease.

 Dr. Beth Overmoyer is a physician at Dana-Farber Cancer Institute and director of the Inflammatory Breast Cancer Program.